shoulder season rail-first travel eco nomads

 Case Studies: Multi-Stop Off-Peak Rail Itineraries

-Paris → Lyon → Provence in April
+Paris → Lyon → Provence (April)

-Vienna → Budapest → Zagreb in October
+Vienna → Budapest → Zagreb (October)

-Berlin → Prague → Kraków in December
+Berlin → Prague → Kraków (December)

 Booking Strategies in 2025

-Using night trains to extend journeys affordably
+Use night trains to extend journeys while saving on lodging

 The Human Side of Season-Stretching Travel